 If you've triggered the penalty rate, the interest rate will go back to normal on your existing balance after six timely payments, but new purchases may still be charged the penalty rate.

 If you have balances with different interest rates, you want your monthly credit card payments to be allocated fully, or at least mostly, toward the balance with the highest interest rate, e.g. a cash advance.
 That way, you can get rid of the most expensive balance first.
 However, credit card issuers may prefer to reduce the lowest interest rate balance first, so they receive as much interest as possible on the higher rate balance.

 Prior to the Credit CARD Act taking effect in February 2010, credit card issuers could legally allocate payments at their discretion.
 They would often apply these payments to the balance with the lowest interest rate, which meant higher interest rate balances would decrease slowly and incur more interest.
 As a result, many credit card holders were paying more interest, taking longer to pay off their balances, and not receiving the benefit of a low-interest rate promotion.

-Now, with the Credit CARD Act in effect, any credit card payment above the minimum should be applied to balances with the highest interest rate.
+Creditors must apply any credit card payment above the minimum to balances with the highest interest rate.
 The minimum payment, however, can be (and typically is) applied to the balance with the lowest interest rate, which will usually include balances with a promotional interest rate.

-The best way to avoid payment confusion with how your credit card payment is allocated is by avoiding mixing balances with different interest rates on your credit card.
-Don't transfer balances to credit cards that already have a purchases balance or make purchases on a credit card with a balance transfer.
+You can avoid payment allocation confusion by not mixing balances with different interest rates on your credit card, especially if you can't afford to pay more than the minimum payment.
+That means avoiding balance transfers to credit cards that already have a purchases balance or making purchases on a credit card with a balance transfer.
 Likewise, avoid taking a cash advance on a credit card that already has a balance or making purchases/transferring balances to credit cards with a cash advance balance.